DocketAlarm/pacer-api/README.md

 Docket Alarm provides access to all of the documents in its database through an API.
 At the moment, the only courts currently officially supported are the first three items above (Federal District, Appellate, and Bankruptcy courts).
+To access others, please contact us at admin@docketalarm.com.

 The [supported courts use PACER](https://www.docketalarm.com/blog/2014/6/2/The-New-Resource-for-All-Things-PACER/), so you may consider Docket Alarm to be a PACER API.